comps/ptef/doc/TEF.md

 FAIL second_executable
 ```
 The lines may be interleaved if the executables run in parallel.
 In that case,
-the runner needs to flock() its active tty (ie. fd 0) to get exclusive access
+the runner needs to `flock(2)` fd 0 to get exclusive access for writing.
-for writing.

 Since the runner has no notion of its location within the hierarchy, it needs
 to prefix each executable name with the contents of `TEF_PREFIX` env variable,